menu close

 3. Risks that cannot be avoided or even mitigated, and need to be dealt with as and when they happen.

-BC is more strategic and looks at sorting and prioritising risks, and pre-emptively avoiding or reducing risks.
+Business continuity is more strategic and looks at sorting and prioritising risks, and preemptively avoiding or reducing risks.

-Disaster recovery plans usually include a ‘playbook’ of specific actions or step-by-step procedures to initiate under specific circumstances.
+Disaster recovery plans usually include a ‘playbook’ of procedures that should be initiated under specific circumstances.

-DR leans more towards handling risks that could only be mitigated (e.g. DDoS attacks, or nation-state attacks) or those that cannot be avoided at all (e.g. flooding or fire).
+Disaster recovery leans itself towards risks that can be mitigated (e.g. DDoS attacks, or nation-state attacks) and unavoidable threats (e.g. flooding or fire).

 Risk Factor #1